HarithAl-Obaidi/Variant-Calling-WGS-Pipeline/README.md

 ## General Information
 This pipeline is ran through bash.
 It accepts a sample's fastq files and returns a .tsv file of the filtered variants.
 It will take the fastq files and run them through quality control, trimming (optional), sequence alignment, alignment clean-up, variant calling and finally filtering and annotating.
 ## Packages and Files
-**Important note: All packages and files in this section should be downloaded and or produced prior to running the pipeline.**
+**Important note: All packages and files in this section should be installed and or produced prior to running the pipeline.**
 ### Packages
 * fastqc - version 0.11.9 - quality control package that produces a QC report. ***sudo apt install fastqc***
 * trimmomatic - version 0.39 - package that will trim the reads in order to have good quality results.
 Can be downloaded from official website: [trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic). ***download binary file for version 0.39.*** ***Trimmomatic is a Java application, make sure system has Java installed.
 Can be done using: sudo apt install default-jre***